Missoula City Council frustrated with COVID-19 trajectory, inaction from the state - NewsBreak

 Gov. Greg Gianforte on Monday made available members of the Montana National Guard to help a Billings hospital address its capacity and staffing challenges resulting from the latest surge in COVID-19.

-While one Missoula hospital also requested help two weeks ago, Gianforte hasn’t made the same resources available, saying in a press release that the Billings Clinic was “the only hospital in the state to formally request Guard resources.”
+One Missoula hospital also inquired for support two weeks ago, but the request was not an official ask for help.
+The Billings Clinic remains “the only hospital in the state to formally request Guard resources,” according to the Governor’s Office.

 “We’ll continue working with hospitals to address their individual needs as the state responds to COVID-19,” Gianforte said in a press release.

-In early September, Missoula Mayor John Engen joined local hospital officials in a discussion with Gianforte’s health policy advisor and an administrator from the Department of Health and Human Services, where a request for Guard support was made .
+In early September, Missoula Mayor John Engen joined local hospital officials in a discussion with Gianforte’s health policy advisor and an administrator from the Department of Health and Human Services, where a request for Guard support was investigated.

-A request for comment from the governor’s office remains pending as to what represents a “formal” request.
+An official with the governor’s office said the process of requesting support for Guard resources isn’t new, and was made available to Montana Hospital Association members in early September.

+“All hospitals have received official guidance from the state on how to submit a formal request for Guard resources,” said spokesperson Brooke Stroyke.
+“Hospitals must submit a formal request to be considered for Guard resources, and to date, Billings Clinic has been the only hospital to do so.”

 “I have family in health care I can tell you they’re exhausted and heartbroken,” said council member Stacie Anderson on Monday night.
 “If you can’t do it for you, can’t do it for your family and can’t stay safe and be vaccinated for all the kids who can’t (get vaccinated), then do it for the healthcare workers.
 You want them at the top of their game if, god forbid, you find yourself in the hospital.”

-Note: Editor’s note: This story was updated at noon with comments from the Governor’s Office.